- Skin Procedures

 Sometimes, a small drain is inserted through a separate incision to draw off excess fluids.
 Once closed, the incisions are usually covered with a dressing.
 The chest may be wrapped to keep the skin firmly in place.

 Whether you’ve had excision with a scalpel or liposuction, you will feel some discomfort for a few days after surgery.
 However, discomfort can be controlled with medications prescribed by your surgeon.
 In any case, you should arrange to have someone drive you home after surgery and to help you out for a day or two if needed.

-You’ll be swollen and bruised for awhile — in fact, you may wonder if there’s been any improvement at all.
+You’ll be swollen and bruised for a while — in fact, you may wonder if there’s been any improvement at all.
 To help reduce swelling, you’ll probably be instructed to wear an elastic pressure garment continuously for a week or two, and for a few weeks longer at night.

 In the meantime, it is important to begin getting back to normal.
-You’ll be encouraged to begin walking around on the day of surgery, and can return to work when you feel well enough — which could be as early as one or two weeks after surgery.
+You’ll be encouraged to begin walking around on the day of surgery and can return to work when you feel well enough — which could be as early as one or two weeks after surgery.
 All stitches are below the skin.
 Heavy exercise should be delayed for about three weeks.
 You’ll be told to stay away from any sport or job that risks a blow to the chest area for at least four weeks.
-In general, it will take about a month before you’re back to all of your normal activities.
+In general, it will take about a month before you’re back to all your normal activities.

-You should also avoid exposing the resulting scars to the sun for at least six months.
+After gynecomastia surgery in Scottsdale, you should also avoid exposing the resulting scars to the sun for at least six months.
 Sunlight can permanently affect the skin’s pigmentation, causing the scar to turn dark.
 If sun exposure is unavoidable, use a strong sunblock.

 The price of male breast reduction varies depending on the details of each patient’s surgical process.
 Factors that may affect gynecomastia surgery cost include the total time needed to perform the surgery, the specific techniques utilized, and anesthesia fees.